Cavite: Culture

 Aside from the celebrations of town fiestas, the province of Cavite celebrates festivals as forms of thanksgiving for a bountiful harvest.
 Some of these festivals are also observed in honor of the historical legacies passed from one generation to another generation.
-In fact, the province fetes the renowned Kalayaan Festival which is given a great social importance in commemoration of the heroism of its people.
-The annual Fiesta de la Reina del Provincia de Cavite is a grandiose fiesta celebration in honor of the patroness of the province, the Nuestra Señora de la Soledad de Porta Vaga.
+In fact, the province fetes the Kalayaan Festival which is given a great social importance in commemoration of the heroism of its people.
+The annual Fiesta de la Reina del Provincia de Cavite is a grandiose fiesta celebration in honor of the patroness of the province during the Spanish period and before the Diocese of Imus was created, the Nuestra Señora de la Soledad de Porta Vaga.
 The image is enshrined at San Roque Church in Cavite City.
 Her feastday is celebrated every 2nd and 3rd Sunday of November.
+The titular patroness of the province of Cavite since 1961 is Our Lady of the Pillar or Nana Pilar.
+Her feast day is celebrated ever October 11 and 12.

 Traditions and fiesta celebrations include Mardicas, a war dance held in Ternate town.
 Karakol street dancing with a fluvial procession is usually held in coastal towns.
 There is also a pre-colonial ritual called the Sanghiyang as a form of thanksgiving and to heal the sick.
 Another cultural tradition is the Live via Crucis or Kalbaryo ni Hesus held during Holy Week.
 The Maytinis or word prayer that is annually held in Kawit every December 24 before the beginning of the midnight Mass.